Becoming a Christian

 People come to a place belief in all kinds of different ways.
 For some it can a subtle, gradual thing.
 For others it can be a sudden, dramatic change.
 (For me it was a bit of both!)

 But if you are asking how to set out to follow of Jesus in a deliberate, intentional way, then let me offer this simple A,B,C,D,E approach to get started.
 I hope you find it helpful.
-It is one that helped me begin this journey 40 years ago!
+It is one that helped me begin this journey 43 years ago!

 jc.jpg

 Jesus once said to his Twelve Apostles, “I chose you and appointed you…whoever receives anyone I send receives me also; and whoever receives me receives him who sent me.”
-(John 15.16, John 13.20)
+(John 15.16, John 13.20) Consequently, the Early Church saw accepting to the Apostolic writings as the practical implication of accepting The Sender – ie Jesus.

-NOTE: This is not to rubbish or irrelevance other ancient texts and traditions.
+NOTE: This is not to discard or irrelevance other ancient texts and traditions.
 The Gospel of Thomas and the “Q sayings” (shared by the Gospels of Matthew and Luke) represent the very earliest testament to the teachings of Jesus.
 Early Christian believers happily read a kaleidoscope of texts – including Plato, the Stoics and the Gnostic texts – as well as those texts that made it into the canon of the New Testament.
 Similarly, believers today should not be fearful of reading any literature outside of the canonical writings.
 Originally the purpose of identifying a list or canon for the New Testament was to underline the writings that were accepted across the whole of the Early Church as carrying the legacy of the original band of Apostles appointed by Jesus himself.

 Bible.jpg

-Transformation comes as we allow the teachings of Jesus to reshape our way of thinking and living.
+Transformation comes as we allow the teachings of Jesus to guide and reshape our way of thinking and living.
 Jesus’ brother James writes in his letter in the New Testament, “Do not deceive yourselves by just listening to his word; instead put it into practice!”
 (James 1.22)

 B) BE PUBLIC about your desire to follow the way of Jesus.